 All associated entities must register an official agent, who will be the person responsible for financial disclosure obligations:

-To register an official agent, use the Application to register an official agent form.
-The Tasmanian Electoral Commission encourages associated entities to register their official agent at the same time that they register as an associated entity.
+Associated entities can use the Manage entity page in their TEC Disclosures portal to nominate an official agent for registration.
+The Tasmanian Electoral Commission encourages associated entities to register their official agent as soon as possible after they register as an associated entity.